macOS Deployment

 </array>

-If at any point the tooling gives you an error that your assets file doesn't have a target for osx-64
+If at any point the tooling gives you an error that your assets file doesn't have a target for osx-64, add the following runtime identifiers to the top <PropertyGroup> in your .csproj:

 <RuntimeIdentifiers>osx-x64</RuntimeIdentifiers>